What surprised me secondly, was that he was doing something for Lent.

 During seminary I led and worshiped with Baptist churches that followed many of these calendar seasons and days.
 Sometimes informally, sometimes formally, and sometimes not at all.
 In this time I began to see how this experience of the Christian faith better prepared me for the rhythms of life.

 I saw the value of not simply going from the triumphant entry on Palm Sunday to the enthusiastic celebration of the resurrection on Easter Sunday.
-I saw that this Church calendar reflected my understanding that the Christian life was not one day of triumph and celebration after another, but that the Christian life was as full of dark and sad days of sacrifice and struggle, as well as intense beautiful celebrations.
+I saw that this Church calendar reflected the Christian life was not one day of triumph and celebration after another, but that the Christian life was as full of dark and sad days of sacrifice and struggle, as well as intense beautiful celebrations.

 My first Ash Wednesday service was surreal.
 I had never been in a worship service so thoroughly focused on sin and repentance.
-It was strange because it was new – not because it was lacking in value or meaning.
+It was strange because it was new – not because it was “empty” in value or meaning.

-And when I walked the rest of my day with a cross of ashes on my forehead there was no mistaking that I was a Christian.
+And when I walked the rest of my day with a cross of ashes on my forehead, there was no mistaking that I was a Christian.
 No matter who saw me, and no matter how many times I saw myself in a mirror, it was obvious that my faith was not something that could be missed.

 That it was also something made of ashes (the leftover byproduct of heat and light) and in the shape of a cross (the Roman instrument of torture and execution), also kept me grounded in the life of sacrifice and challenge that often is the Christian life.